NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Gathering information for troubleshooting sites.md

 ## Add the CF-RAY header to your logs

-The **CF-RAY** header traces a website request through Cloudflare's network.
-Provide the **CF-RAY** of a web request to Cloudflare support when troubleshooting an issue.
+The **CF-RAY** header traces a website request through Khulnasoft's network.
+Provide the **CF-RAY** of a web request to Khulnasoft support when troubleshooting an issue.
 You can also add **CF-RAY** to your logs by editing your origin web server configuration with the snippet below that corresponds to your brand of web server:

 ### For Apache web servers, add %{CF-Ray}i to LogFormat